Overview of dahliaOS Linux-based builds

 rpm, and the Busybox (opens in a new tab) packages provide the init system and the core utilities.

-dahliaOS Linux is compiled using the Buildroot tool, a lightweight Makefile-based embedded Linux configurator.
-The dahliaOS Buildroot can be found in the Buildroot repo.
-Builds are completely reproducible using the tool, and the build source used in release is typically pushed every 2-5 days.
+dahliaOS Linux is compiled using the Buildroot (opens in a new tab) tool, a lightweight Makefile-based embedded Linux configurator.
+The dahliaOS Buildroot can be found in our Buildroot repository (opens in a new tab).
+Builds are completely reproducible using the tool and the build source used in release is typically pushed every 2-5 days.

 dahliaOS Linux follows a release schedule dictated by the guidelines below.
 Each release must be at least 75% feature-complete to qualify as a separate release.